How to get involved?

 3. Community engagement

-Through 3 community open days, the 2 proposed workshops and 10 or more other activities over the two years of the project (including pruning, harvesting, preserving, planting etc) A minimum of 600 people will be engaged in the methods, practices and activity of Syntropic farming and be inspired to make changes in their own life and landscapes.
+Through 3 community open days, 2 proposed workshops and 10 or more other activities over the two years of the project (including pruning, harvesting, preserving, planting etc) A minimum of 600 people will be engaged in the methods, practices and activity of Syntropic farming and be inspired to make changes in their own life and landscapes.
 Some will become volunteers and support the project long term.

-When: 2021-2022
+When: Annual

 Deliver: these activities will be managed by the Project Support Officer, supported by the landowners where the demonstration site is and local volunteers who will be recruited and trained to provide support

-Funding required – Nil
+Funding required – $10,000 (event costs)

 4. Scale

 Develop a viable project proposal and relevant investment documentation to seek support for a larger scale project that includes broader outcomes including Indigenous employment, tourism, native food production and cultural outcomes.
+This could include acquisition of a larger property and/or long term collaborations with local landholders.

 When: As funding available

-Funding required – $10,000
+Funding required – $20,000 >++